 - 10 Best Destinations in Mexico for Digital Nomads

 - Cholula, Mexico Travel Guide: BEST Things to Do, See & Eat

 - Loreto, Mexico: A Top-Secret Destination in Baja California Sur

 When you book travel or purchase something through our links, we receive a small commission, at no extra cost to you?
 Your support enables Maddy’s Avenue to keep producing helpful travel content.
 Thank you!

-Tell us, have you been to Oaxaca City, Mexico before?
+Tell me, have you been to Oaxaca City, Mexico before?
 What did you love about the city?
 Can you think of any more great reasons to visit Oaxaca?

 P.S.
 As always, our opinions are 100% honest and completely our own.
 This post may also contain affiliate links, which help keep this site running, at no extra cost to you!
 Thank you for your support. :)